Turkey Tetrazzini Recipe

-Whenever we’re planning on having turkey or chicken leftovers, especially after the holidays, we can count on Turkey/Chicken Tetrazzini to take poultry to a whole new level.
+Whenever we’re planning on having turkey or chicken leftovers, especially after the holidays, we can count on Turkey or Chicken Tetrazzini to take poultry to a whole new level.
 Now this is a way to spin a bit of magic onto leftovers.

-Tetrazzini is like comfort food on steroids.
+Tetrazzini is leveled up comfort food.
 Combine poultry and veggies with mounds of satisfying pasta.
 It’s an all-in-one meal that satisfies both young and old at the dinner table.
 A hunger-inducing aroma will beckon you while it cooks.
 Then, one bite leads to another until there’s nothing left of your leftovers.

 In lieu of normal breadcrumbs, this Tetrazzini is adorned with crispy Panko breadcrumbs.
-Gotta love Panko!
 It’s been around a long time, but Panko has more recently started gaining well-deserved popularity.
 Panko is the new breadcrumb.
-You know, as in 40 is the new 30 (I wish.)

 If you’ve never used it, try Panko just once – you might become its next big fan.
 It’s extra crisp and light, and makes everything that much better.
 I use Panko with anything from casseroles to finger foods.